WOLE SOYINKA: ANTIQUITIES ACROSS TIMES AND PLACE

-Comprising nearly 50 pieces, including antiquities made from wood, bronze, cloth, pigment and other materials, the exhibition prominently features pieces made and used by the Yoruba people.
-Works from the Congo, bronzes from Benin, and some of Igbo origin also are included.
-Items in the exhibition range from religious iconography to ritual pieces, to ornamental artworks, weaponry, vessels and more.
-The curated collection of antiquities are placed in conversation with works by five contemporary African artists themselves inspired by Soyinka’s plays and writings.
+Comprising nearly 50 pieces, including antiquities made from wood, bronze, cloth, pigment and other materials, the exhibition prominently featured items made and used by the Yoruba people.
+Works from the Congo, bronzes from Benin, and items of Igbo origin also are included.
+The exhibition content ranged from religious iconography to ritual pieces, to ornamental artworks, weaponry, vessels and more.
+The curated collection of antiquities were placed “in conversation” with works by contemporary African artists who themselves were inspired by Soyinka’s plays and writings.